oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

    - Option 1: Edit your domain custom resource.
      - Call `kubectl -n sample-domain1-ns edit domain sample-domain1`.
      - Edit the value of the `spec.introspectVersion` field and save.
-       - The field is a string; typically, you use a number in this field and increment it with each restart.
+       - The field is a string; typically, you use a number in this field and increment it.

    - Option 2: Dynamically change your domain using `kubectl patch`.
      - To get the current `introspectVersion` call:
        ```
        $ kubectl -n sample-domain1-ns get domain sample-domain1 '-o=jsonpath={.spec.introspectVersion}'
        ```
-     - Choose a new restart version that's different from the current introspect version.
+     - Choose a new introspect version that's different from the current introspect version.
        - The field is a string; typically, you use a number in this field and increment it.

      - Use `kubectl patch` to set the new value.
-For example, assuming the new restart version is `2`:
+For example, assuming the new introspect version is `2`:
        ```
        $ kubectl -n sample-domain1-ns patch domain sample-domain1 --type=json '-p=[{"op": "replace", "path": "/spec/introspectVersion", "value": "2" }]'
        ```
    - Option 3: Use the sample helper script.
      - Call `/tmp/mii-sample/utils/patch-introspect-version.sh -n sample-domain1-ns -d sample-domain1`.
-     - This will perform the same `kubectl get` and `kubectl patch` commands as Option 2.
+     - This will perform the same `kubectl patch` command as Option 2.

 1. Wait for the introspector job to run to completion.